 - MRAC members provide communications at the Channel 10/36 wine tasting event at Mayfair Mall. - Jim Harrington N9FPG (a past member) donates a Heathkit SB-104 transceiver to MRAC for Field Day use.
 The radio was in need of some repairs.
 Jim Tromblay WB9LNU brought it back to life.
 The club now has 2 radios for Field Day and other special use. - The club purchases a Cushcraft A3S 3 element tri-band beam for Field Day use. - MRAC License classes move to Marquette Electronics R&D Center (thanks to Dave DeFebo WB9BWP and Michael Cudahy, Marquette CEO) after Wauwatosa recreation department (operators of Wauwatosa East High School after normal school hours) raised rent paid by the club for using Wauwatosa East High School (to a rate of \$7/hr per room/night which would have been up to \$126/room for a 9 week session We sometimes used up to 4 rooms for multiple classes). - TV station WISN (Channel 12) has a daily, afternoon, 1 hour talk and call-in show on a variety of topics.
 One show spent the entire hour discussing amateur radio (with an emphasis on the Gulf War) with local hams as guests. - FCC creates a new Technician license without a Morse code requirement.
 This was based on a proposal by QCWA. - April Steve Nagel N5NAW commanded the first all-ham Space Shuttle crew aboard Atlantis with Kenneth Cameron, KB5AWP; Jay Apt, N5QWL; Linda Godwin, N5RAX, and Jerry Ross, N5SCW, during the SAREX (Shuttle Amateur Radio Experiment) program. - 220Mhz 222MHz was reallocated from amateur radio use to the Land-Mobile radio service based on a proposal from UPS for amplitude companded speech mode.
+The UPS proposal was filed after the comment date passed creating much controversy.
 UPS never utilized the spectrum. - Trevor Bayless of Twickenham, England invents the wind-up (crank) radio (te Bayless Freegen was the first model) where a crank mechanism runs a small generator to power a shortwave radio.
-The invention was instrumental in bringing radio and the prospect of information to people in underdeveloped countries where large numbers of the population do not have electricity. - There are about 494,000 licensed amateurs in the U.S.
+The invention was instrumental in bringing radio and the prospect of information to people in underdeveloped countries where large numbers of the population do not have electricity. - Jeffrey Dahmer was discovered to have killed, dismembered and eaten parts of a number of young men (at least 12) in his north side Milwaukee apartment. - There are about 494,000 licensed amateurs in the U.S.